Economic importance of small businesses

 Contribution to employment and global GDP

-Small businesses create the majority of jobs, especially in emerging markets where formal employment is scarce.
+Small businesses create the majority of jobs, especially in emerging markets where formal jobs are scarce.
 Their presence encourages local investment and skills development.

-With a contribution of approximately 501% of GDP, these companies drive economic growth and offer employment opportunities for women, young people, and vulnerable groups.
+With a contribution of approximately 50% of GDP, these companies promote economic dynamism and offer job opportunities for women, young people and vulnerable groups.

-The growth of many large companies began as small businesses, highlighting their potential for transformation and the importance of supporting them to improve productivity.
+The growth of many large companies began as small, highlighting their transformation potential and the importance of supporting them to improve productivity.

 Impact on local communities and sustainable development

-These companies strengthen the social fabric by keeping families in their communities, building social resilience, and fostering local innovation that drives sustainable development.
+These companies strengthen the social fabric by maintaining families in their communities, generating social resilience, and fostering local innovation that drives sustainable development.

-Its role in economic diversification enables more equitable growth, reducing inequalities and promoting inclusive development in different regions.
+Its role in economic diversification allows for more equitable growth, reducing inequalities and promoting inclusive development in different regions.

 In short, small businesses not only drive the economy, but are also a key driver for stronger, more sustainable communities in the long term.